-There is so much excitement over harvesting a game animal, whether it be a dove or an elk and then you realize that you have a whole new set of challenges ahead.
-From field dressing to transporting, from breaking-down into manageable parts, to cooking a meal.
+There is so much excitement over harvesting a game animal, whether it be a mourning dove or a bull elk—then the real work begins.
+From field dressing to safely transporting, from breaking it down into manageable parts, to finally cooking a meal.

 The ability to properly utilize and entire wild-harvested big game animal requires using up roasts, ribs, shanks, and various cuts that many of us don't typically select from the meat aisle.
-Trying new recipes is an exciting way of continuing the sense of adventure that hunting brings, but I also remember a distinct sense of "don't mess this up, because this meat is precious" after my last hunt.
-I had worked so hard to harvest a game animal, that the last thing I wanted to do was blow it in the kitchen and spoil the fruits of my labor.
+Trying new recipes is an exciting way of continuing the sense of adventure that hunting brings, but I also remember an overwhelming sense of "don't mess this up, because this meat is precious" after my last hunt.
+I had worked so hard to harvest a game animal, that the last thing I wanted to do was blow it in the kitchen and spoil the fruits of the labor.

-It is well documented, and well understood that game animals tend to be leaner and more delicate to cook than farm-raised animals.
+It is well documented—and well understood—that game animals tend to be leaner and more delicate to cook with than farm-raised animals.
 So having a familiarity with working with various species and cuts can give you the extra confidence in the kitchen to know you can tackle whatever you pull out of the freezer — this is why I am advocating for something unexpected, to buy farm-raised wild game meats from the grocery store.

 Store-bought Frozen Quail